 • Château Margaux 2005: Released at $300; now trades at $950–$1,100 depending on provenance.

-Moreover, Bordeaux wines exhibit lower price volatility during economic downturns due to deeper liquidity and a broader collector base.
+Bordeaux wines also show lower price volatility during economic downturns, thanks to deeper liquidity and a broader collector base.
+When markets get choppy, Bordeaux tends to hold its ground better than most alternatives.

 Napa Valley Wines